Themiscyra (Pontus): Overview

+Ancient History

+In Ancient Greece, Themiscyra was the capital city of the Amazons.
+One of the most famous myths involving Themiscyra is the story of Heracles's ninth labor, where he was tasked with retrieving the girdle of Queen Hippolyta.
+According to legend, Hippolyta initially agreed to give Heracles the girdle, but the goddess Hera, disguised as an Amazon, spread rumors of Heracles’ betrayal.
+This led to a fierce battle, culminating in Hippolyta’s death.

 Theseus also visited the city, though there are two versions of this myth.
 In the first version he accompanied Heracles on his expedition and helped him capture the city, and in the second, Theseus led an expedition of his own, long after Heracles himself had visited the city.

 Apollonius of Rhodes, in his Argonautica, mentions that at Thermodon the Amazons were not gathered together in one city, but scattered over the land, divided into three different tribes; in one part dwelt the Themiscyreians (Θεμισκύρειαι), in another the Lycastians (Λυκάστιαι), and in another the Chadesians (Χαδήσιαι).

 Jason and the Argonauts passed by Themiscyra on their journey to Colchis.
-Zeus sent Boreas, the god of the north wind, and with his help the Argonauts stood out from the shore near Themiscyra where the Themiscyreian Amazons were arming for battle.
+Zeus sent Boreas, the god of the north wind, and with his help the Argonauts stood out from the shore near Themiscyra where the Themiscyraean Amazons were arming for battle.

 Modern cultural references

-In comic books featuring Wonder Woman, Themyscira is a lush city-state and island nation, and the place of origin of Wonder Woman and the Amazons.
+In comic books featuring Wonder Woman, Themyscira is a lush city-state and island country, and the place of origin of Wonder Woman and the Amazons.